⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 This is a pano to the southeast.

-Directly to the north is Allison Peak (left) and “Deadman Peak” (right).
+Directly to the north are Allison Peak (left) and “Deadman Peak” (right).

 The east ridge of “Alexander Creek Mountain” is in the foreground and in the distant centre is the South Peak of the Livingstone, followed by Morin Peak, Bluff Mountain and Turtle Mountain (far right).